GLIMS-RGI/rgi_user_guide/_sources/06_dataset_summary.md

 :::{figure-md} global-histogram
 <img src="https://cluster.klima.uni-bremen.de/~fmaussion/misc/rgi7_data/l3_rgi7a_plots/global_histogram.png" alt="global map" class="bg-primary mb-1">

 Number of glaciers per size category (log-log scale).
-A flatter curve in the small glaciers area indicates that many uncharted glaciers in RGI6 have been captured in RGI7.
+A flatter curve in the small glaciers area indicates that many uncharted glaciers in RGI 6.0 have been captured in RGI 7.0.
 :::

+(attributes-stats)=
-## Attributes
+## Global attributes statistics

 **Table**: Number of glaciers (N) and area (km²) per terminus type in RGI 7.0 and RGI 6.0.
 Note that the default category in RGI 7.0 is now "Not assigned", and that lake-terminating glaciers and shelf-terminating glaciers were identified in some regions in RGI 6.0, but not in RGI 7.0.
-The RGI region 19 is entirely labelled as "Not assigned" in RGI7.
+The RGI region 19 is entirely labelled as "Not assigned" in RGI 7.0.

 |   Value | Terminus type      |   RGI7 (N) |   RGI6 (N) |   RGI7 (Area) |   RGI6 (Area) |
 |--------:|:-------------------|-----------:|-----------:|--------------:|--------------:|